dtudk/pythonsupport-page/docs/internal/exercises.rst

 We have a separate category where the students (and others) cannot see anything.
 Here you can share experiences, or consult your colleagues.

-If you need additional channels in that sub-category, lets discuss it there.
+If we need additional channels, we discuss it there!

 Best practices